Severn Beach railway station

 Severn Beach railway station serves the village of Severn Beach, England.
-This is the terminus of the Severn Beach Line.
+The station is the terminus of the Severn Beach Line.
+Its three letter station code is SVB.

 This station is 13.5 mi north west from Bristol Temple Meads on the Severn Beach Line.
 The station is managed by Great Western Railway, who are also the sole provider of trains serving the station.

 History

 The railway reached Severn Beach in 1900, but was at first used only for goods traffic to Pilning.
 A platform was built beside the line at Severn Beach by the Great Western Railway in 1922, and a bay platform added to the west for excursion traffic, with terminating passenger services from Bristol starting on 26 May 1924, subsequently extended to Pilning in a loop back to Bristol via Patchway from 9 July 1928.
 By 1924 a brick concourse had been built perpendicular to the bay platform, providing a ticket office, the station master's office, toilets and a ladies' waiting room.
 The station master and keeper of the level crossing were also provided with houses, while to the east of the platform were sidings, primarily for stabling of excursion trains.

 In November 1964 through services to Pilning ceased, with the line north closed completely in July 1968, although goods traffic at Severn Beach had already ended in 1963.

 Subsequently, services to Severn Beach were cut back further, with only one in three trains from Bristol to Avonmouth continuing on to Severn Beach and a service frequency of one train every two hours.
 However, this was improved to hourly in the December 2021 timetable change.

 The concourse and other station buildings have been demolished, replaced with a small metal and glass shelter, while the eastern rails have been pulled up, leaving just the bay platform remaining.
 Half of the 240 yd platform is cordoned off, and that which remains dwarfs the diesel multiple units which use it.
 To the east, the land once used for sidings has become overgrown and a dumping ground for litter and general detritus.